dclive/H310MA20r1/README.md

 * App Store
 * Apple Watch unlock, AirDrop
 * USB port mapping is complete, resulting in iPhone/iPads charging at 2100 ma, and Apple Watch at 1000 ma.
 If yours (iPhone, iPad, Apple Watch) doesn't show this rate in About This Mac / System Report / USB, then your USB mapping may not be working correctly.
 All 'A' USB ports on this motherboard, USB2 and USB3, are in use and 'active' (working).
 USB-C port works, but is only lightly tested.
 * Time Machine works.
-But note that for it to fully and really work, in the event of an SSD failure, you'd want to have the same EFi you made (post-customizations below with YOUR unique numbers in place!) present on the USB stick you'd need to boot from to attempt the Time Machine restore.
+But note that for it to fully work, in the event of an SSD failure, you'd want to have the same EFi you made (post-customizations below with YOUR unique numbers in place!) present on the USB stick you'd need to boot from to attempt the Time Machine restore.
 Broadly, make a backup of your fully working, finalized EFI/EPS partition, and put it on a USB stick, and ensure that will boot your machine.
 Keep it forever as a backup.
+This USB stick, with YOUR serials and numbers on it, is what permits Time Machine to identify the correct backup.
+The USB sticks makes your Hack into a Mac.

 **Untested**

 * Handoff/Continuity, Universal Control and more advanced Bluetooth/wifi integrations.
 For most Hacks they have varying degrees of reliability.
+With integrated graphics it tends to work better.
+Without, not as much.

 **Not Working**